-Confidential Medical Cannabis Registry Database. - The Department shall create a secure, confidential, electronic medical cannabis registry database of all qualified patients and designated caregivers to whom the Department has issued registry identification cards.
+(a) Confidential Medical Cannabis Registry Database. - The Department shall create a secure, confidential, electronic medical cannabis registry database of all qualified patients and designated caregivers to whom the Department has issued registry identification cards.
 Law enforcement agencies may contact the Department to confirm registry identification cardholders.
-The database shall consist of at least the following information:
+The Department shall monitor the medical cannabis registry database and in the event that the Department finds patterns of written certifications that are unusual, the Department shall inform the Attorney General's Office of its findings.
+The Office of the Attorney General shall review the Department's findings to determine if the findings should be reported to the State Bureau of